 Products such as dehumidifiers and condensation control units are excellent at reducing moisture levels in the home, but you may also find heat recovery units beneficial for improving air quality and reducing damp or mould problems.

 If you notice mould forming, you may need to buy specialist products to remove this effectively.
 Tackle this as soon as mould appears, so that it doesn't worsen, which may make it harder to remove.
+For more advice on tackling mould check out our great article - Don't ignore mould in the home.

 For problems associated with rising damp or penetrating damp, it's wise to seek professional advice, in case there's any evidence of structural damage which may need repairing.